 I won’t bother talking much about makeup here (see this post

 for more on that) except to say that once my skin is clean and moisturised, I’ll use a primer before applying anything else.
-At the moment I’m obsessed with Charlotte Tilbury’s Wonderglow
+At the moment I’m loving Charlotte Tilbury’s Wonderglow

 which absolutely lives up to all the hype but is way too pricey to become a habit.
 I’m also dabbling with a little sample of Jane Iresdale’s Smooth Affair